 Student Emergency Fund

-- Medical or insurance expenses: Medical insurance co-pays and deductibles for doctor visits, mental health support services, prescriptions, and over-the-counter drugs related to unforeseen and/or emergency medical situations.
+- Medical or insurance expenses: Insurance co-pays and deductibles, mental health support services, urgent or emergency care, prescriptions, and over-the-counter drugs related to unforeseen and/or emergency medical situations.

-- Relocation due to natural disaster and other travel expenses: Emergency housing, gas money, airline, bus, and train tickets for unplanned trips to leave the area due to a natural disaster.
+- Emergency relocation and travel expenses due to a natural disaster: Temporary housing; gas, mileage reimbursement, tolls; airline, bus, ferry, subway, and train tickets; for unplanned trips to leave the area due to a natural disaster.
+SEF can only be applied to the individual student’s expenses.

-- Loss of employment or wages: Only for off-campus jobs.
+- Loss of employment or wages due to a personal, family, or environmental emergency: Only for off-campus jobs.

 - Other (must be approved by the Student Emergency Fund Committee)

-Tuition or other foreseeable expenses such as rent or utilities absent extenuating circumstances as determined by the SEF committee are ineligible for this form of funding
+Tuition or other foreseeable expenses, such as rent, food and/or utilities, unless there are extenuating circumstances as determined by the SEF Committee, are ineligible for SEF.